 What I want to do is kill my own Windows until I get down to just that window and then show you how to bring them back and reinstantiate them because it’s not as simple as you might think.
-You actually have to take multiple menus and dock them together.
+You have to take multiple menus and dock them together.
 You’ll see.

 One of the things that may be difficult is that I found in the past Camtasia which is my screen recorder doesn’t like letting me dock Windows in the GIMP, so I might need to do a quick cut go over to the GIMP without Camtasia running, and dock the window, and then cut back as if I’ve docked it.
 If you see any tricks like that I’ll let you know that they’re happening and just know that the little weirdness because that’s the best I can record.

 Let’s go ahead and do that first.
-I’m going to bring up a New Toolbox.
+I’m going to bring up a new toolbox.
 The last student reported that their tool box is only two tools on it, and yes it does indeed come up brand new very narrow, but guess what?
 You can grab the edge notice when it becomes this bi-directional arrow.
 That means that I can stretch that particular window out to, I like six tools, so six tools wide, and you have pretty much what I’ve got and they’ve been showing on the screen.

 What you’re missing is that I put the tool options dialog down at the bottom.
-I dock it here and here’s where docking could get interesting because of Camtasia.
-Let’s go ahead back to Windows and will bring up this time dockable dialogs, and notice the very top one is Tool Options.
+I docked it here and here’s where docking could get interesting because of Camtasia.
+Let’s go back to Windows and will bring up this time dockable dialogs, and notice the very top one is Tool Options.

 The problem is when I pick that it doesn’t pop up down here at the bottom of the Toolbox where I like it, it pops up in its own window.
 However, within that window is a tab that says Tool Options.
-This isn’t actually the Tool Options window, it’s a window that can contain many tabs the one that’s currently selected being Tool Options.
-What I can do is I can grab this and start dragging it and you see what’s not highlighting is that this area should become blue, as I drag Tool Options over it, and when I release it, it actually becomes part of the Tool Options down there.
+This isn’t the Tool Options window, it’s a window that can contain many tabs the one that’s currently selected as Tool Options.
+What I can do is I can grab this and start dragging it and you see what’s not highlighting is that this area should become blue, as I drag Tool Options over it, and when I release it, it becomes part of the Tool Options down there.

 I’m going to have to do a quick cut here and an edit and what I did after a quick cut was I managed to drag my Tool Option tab down here to the bottom of the Toolbox.